adamfowleruk/mljs/planning.md

   - IN PROGRESS Support ORDER BY
   - Use ?s ?p ?o ?g rather than longer ?subject ?predicate ?object ?graph, everywhere
  - Widgets: CSS: Add bootstrap.js support for Jochen
+ - Core: Search Options builder
+  - hidetriples() function to hide any docs under /triplestore/ (NOT any that define sem:triples)
  - Widgets: Highcharts
   - updateSubjectFacts support (extracting series from ?s ?p ?o and ?g in sparql results)
   - updateSparqlResults support (for any arbitrary named sparql binded variables, not just ?s, ?p, ?o and ?g) (pull back known predicates in semantic config by ?name)